Why Do Casino and Sports Bonuses Come With Wagering Requirements?

 Video poker: 10%

-In our example above (which is often how it looks like), the wagering requirement would be 300x for live casino, table games and video poker as only a tenth of all stakes placed on these games would contribute.
+In our example above (which is often how it looks), the wagering requirement would be 300x for live dealer games, table games and video poker as only a tenth of all stakes placed on these games would contribute.

 Why is this you ask?
 Because the games are designed in a way that makes it possible for players to get an unfair advantage over the casino (usually with some kind of progression mechanic).
 It could for instance be that a lucrative bonus feature A bonus feature is a mechanic in a game (usually slot) that is extra valuable (have the potential to pay a lot).
 It can be designed in many different ways.
 For instance give you free spins that multiply all of your winnings by a certain amount. will be triggered once you fill up a bar in a game.